-Toward this task/objective, we have drafted a study protocol to evaluate the effectiveness of and satisfaction with virtual diabetes nursing education techniques compared to the effectiveness of and satisfaction with traditional, face-to-face, classroom-based diabetes nursing education.
+Toward this task/objective, we have completed many steps:

+1) We drafted a study protocol to evaluate the effectiveness of and satisfaction with virtual diabetes nursing education techniques compared to the effectiveness of and satisfaction with traditional, face-to-face, classroom-based diabetes nursing education.
+The protocol was approved by the local and federal IRBs.
 The study design is that of a quasi-experimental design (i.e., nonrandom assignment) with two groups.
 Specifically, traditional diabetes education for nurses taught by certified diabetes educators and clinicians and offered on-site at the Walter Reed Army Medical Center (WRAMC) will be made available in a web-based format to registered nurses in a rural area of west-central Pennsylvania (PA).
 Certain lectures will also be provided via video-teleconference to facilitate communication between the students in rural PA with the instructors in Washington, DC, and to integrate the PA students into the course.
 Effectiveness will be measured as change (improvement) in diabetes knowledge and nursing skill as measured by pre- and post-class questionnaires.
 Satisfaction with the education delivery methods will be measured using validated questionnaires.
 One hundred and two participants will be recruited, with half receiving the in-person training and half the web-based version.
-Statistical analyses will reveal within and between group differences in learning outcomes and satisfaction.
+Statistical analyses are intended to show whether there are within and between group differences in learning outcomes and satisfaction.